plone/plone.recipe.zope2instance/README.txt

   The filename where the ZODB data file will be stored.
   Defaults to var/filestorage/Data.fs.

+demo-storage
+  If 'on' it enables the demostorage.
+It is not compatible with blob-storage and rel-storage.

 blob-storage
   The name of the directory where the ZODB blob data will be stored.